-Home / LSA Students / Academics & Requirements / Majors & Minors / Ecology and Evolutionary Biology (EEB) / Concentration: Ecology and Evolutionary Biology /
+Home / LSA Students / Academics & Requirements / Majors & Minors / Ecology and Evolutionary Biology (EEB) / Major: Ecology and Evolutionary Biology /

 Honors Program in Ecology and Evolutionary Biology

 The department conducts an Honors program to trains students to conduct independent research in Ecology and Evolutionary Biology.
-In addition to completing all the requirements for the EEB major, an Honors degree requires a major GPA of at least 3.4, and the completion of a significant piece of independent research that is reported in an Honors thesis and presented in a public forum.
-It is recommended that students discuss the Honors Program with a department advisor early in their undergraduate career, and to meet with a department advisor to declare Honors as soon a possible.
+In addition to completing all the requirements for the EEB concentration, an Honors degree requires a concentration GPA of at least 3.4, and the completion of a significant piece of independent research that is reported in an Honors thesis and presented in a public forum.
+It is recommended that students discuss the Honors Program with a concentration advisor early in their undergraduate career, and to meet with a concentration advisor to declare Honors as soon a possible.

 Admission to the Biology Honors Program